MatthewMarkgraaff/take-home/README.md

 A simple Go webserver that serves a single HTML page at it's root url.
 The homepage should have some simple markup explaining the project, a single text input field & submit button.
 The user should be prompted to enter a github username into the text field and submit the form.
 The server should receive this request and respond by rendering a list / table containing all of the user's public Github repositories.
-Feel free to show information IE stars, repository name, links to each repository.
+Feel free to show information eg stars, repository name, links to each repository.
 You do not need to persist any data for this project.

 To acheive this, you will need to integrate with the GitHub REST API (https://docs.github.com/en/rest/reference/repos#list-repositories-for-a-user).